Voronve/NodeJsExample/README.md

 stack: NodeJS, Express, MongoDB

 In this simple example I made a few CRUDs for different types of activities and services such as Cources, Masterclasses and others.
-Also we can create a customer, and bind him to to a particular activity.
+Also we can create a customer, and bind him to a particular activity.

 ----
 ## installation: